-- provision for a new evaluation by new examiners, though this is only a possibility with written exams - provision for a new exam (re-exam) by new examiners - that the student's appeal has been unsuccessful weeks after the decision has been made, accept the offer.
+- provision for a new evaluation by new examiners, though this is only a possibility with written exams - provision for a new exam (re-exam) by new examiners - that the student's appeal has been unsuccessful

+If the decision offers re-evaluation or re-exam, the complainant must be advised that a reevaluation or re-exam may result in lower mark.
+The student must, within a period of two weeks after the decision has been made, accept the offer.
 The decision is binding and may not be changed.

-If the decision offers re-evaluation or re-exam, the complainant must be advised that a re-evaluation or re-exam may result in lower mark.
-The student must, within a period of two